Mattline1/LeadwerksPBR/README.md

 # LeadwerksPBR
 A PBR system developed for the Leadwerks engine

-(This was orginally created to support a dissertation, for marking purposes a release is included which includes a snapshot of the repository as it was prior to the hand-in date)

 ---- using PBR ----

 Copy the shaders into your project, overwriting the current files.